Stress Eating

 This is where you will find the gentle strength of discernment.

-With experience and practice you will come to know when a craving leads to, “I just want it,” rather with a thoughtful centered perspective.
-You can ask yourself, “am I using food, exercise, focusing on my weight, counting calories or macros to calm an uncomfortable feeling or do I really just have a craving?”
+With experience and practice, you will know when a craving leads to “I just want it” instead of a thoughtful, centered perspective.
+You can ask yourself, “Am I using food, exercising, focusing on my weight, counting calories or macros to calm an uncomfortable feeling, or do I just have a craving?”
 This makes choosing what you want very easy.

 In sum

 The heart of Conscious Eating is a movement toward a better relationship with yourself.
-You know from your core what is best for you and freedom from stress eating is a big part of what you need.
+You know from your core what is best for you, and freedom from stress eating is a big part of your needs.

 The tug of war no longer exists.
 Instead, you’ll live your life with increasing peace and clarity.

-Your needs are taken into account first and foremost, whether it is caring for your emotions, eating, quiet time, engaging in a physical activity you find nurturing or something even more fulfilling.
+Your needs are considered first and foremost, whether caring for your emotions, eating, having quiet time, engaging in a nurturing physical activity, or something even more fulfilling.

-Deepening your relationship with yourself in a new way that brings you happiness happens all the time!
+Deepening your relationship with yourself in a new way that brings you happiness happens constantly!

 • How to Unlock Negative Emotions that Trigger Stress Eating